Written By: DiveThru Team

 We spoke with our in-house mental health professional, Natalie Asayag LCSW, and she has a few strategies to help you get a better sleep.
 These actionable tips will help you release the tension that naturally builds up throughout the day, the week, the month.

-Let’s DiveThru Natalie’s suggestions, shall we?
+Let’s DiveThru Natalie’s suggestions.

 Personalize the heck out of this one.
 Maybe this includes a shower, dry skin brushing and reading, or something entirely different.
 Whatever you choose, ensure it feels natural for you.
 Bonus points for you if you make it easy and not time consuming so you can stick to doing it every night!